okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `client_id` - (Optional) OAuth client ID.
 If set during creation, app is created with this id.

 - `omit_secret` - (Optional) This tells the provider not to persist the application's secret to state.
-If this is ever changes from true => false your app will be recreated.
+Your app will be recreated if this ever changes from true => false.

 - `client_basic_secret` - (Optional) OAuth client secret key, this can be set when token_endpoint_auth_method is client_secret_basic.